 The nGenius Performance Management Solution includes capabilities that have been designed specifically to meet the network and application monitoring needs of carriers to ensure optimal performance in their customer facing MPLS networks.
-In order to segregate each customer's traffic, the nGenius Probe looks at the MPLS Label attached by the first Provider Edge (PE) router when the packets enter the network.
+In order to segregate each customer's traffic, the nGenius Probe looks at the innermost MPLS label attached by the first Provider Edge (PE) router when the packets enter the network.
 Each customer and the routes their traffic traverses are unique; further, the labels are unidirectional and may change if the routes change.
-Thus the MPLS labels for each associated customer and PE router will be unique and can change as routes do, as well. nGenius Probes are intelligent enough to track these updates in real-time.
+Thus the MPLS labels for each associated customer and PE router will be unique and can change as routes do, as well.

 In order to track, monitor, analyze and trend any customer data for both ingress and egress traffic that may have different labels from each end of a route, the nGenius Probe maps the individual labels to a Site and maintains a state table in its memory similar to the VRF (Virtual route forwarding) table maintained by each PE router.
+The VRF tables are updated when the routes change or when the PEs boot up using BGP protocol.
+The PEs send BGP updates to other PEs it maintains routes with by advertising its labels that are tied to each customer.
+The BGP updates are also sent to a BGP route reflector device.

-The nGenius Probes track the MPLS Label, Router Distinguisher and Address prefix information.
-It uses this information to create the VRF sites for tracking the VPN traffic.
-Virtual Interfaces are created based on the Router Distinguisher (RD) and the Physical Interface with one virtual interface being created for each RD.
+The nGenius Probes monitor the BGP update messages and track the MPLS Label, Router Distinguisher and Address prefix information.
+The nGenius Probe uses this information to create the VRF sites for tracking the VPN traffic.
+Virtual Interfaces are created based on the Router Distinguisher (RD) and the Physical Interface or Trunk with one virtual interface being created for each RD on a trunk.
 In nGenius Performance Manager, each site is represented using the VRF of the RD.
 See figure 2.